snowdrop/cloud-native-dvlpt-demo/jenkins-pipeline.md

 ![](image/select-credential.png)

-- Specify also under the field `Sync Job Name Pattern`, the name of the `buildconfigs` as prefix to be used : `cloud-native-backend`
+- Specify also under the field `Sync Job Name Pattern`, the name of the `buildconfigs` which is fo us `cloud-native-backend` as patten to be used to sync the job

 ![](image/sync-job-pattern.png)